2002 Venezuelan coup attempt: US role and alleged involvement

 President Chávez asserted numerous times that United States government officials knew about plans for a coup, approved of them, and assumed they would be successful, alleging that "two military officers from the United States" were present in the headquarters of coup plotters.
-Rear Admiral Carlos Molina, a central leader of the coup, later said that "We felt we were acting with US support (...) we agree that we can't permit a communist government here.
+Rear Admiral Carlos Molina, a central leader of the coup, later said: "We felt we were acting with US support ... we agree that we can't permit a communist government here.
 The US has not let us down yet."
-However, the United States repeatedly informed the Venezuelan opposition that they would not be supported if there were a coup, and following the coup attempt, President George W. Bush denied any U.S. involvement.
+The United States repeatedly informed the Venezuelan opposition that they would not be supported if there were a coup, and following the coup attempt President Bush denied any US involvement.

-On 27 April 2002, Chairman Cass Ballenger and Congressman Bill Delahunt of the United States met with Venezuelan media heads of Venevisión, Globovisión, Unión Radio, El Nacional, Últimas Noticias and El Mundo, telling them that "the U.S. was opposed to any disruption of constitutional government and would condemn any coup, open or disguised, aimed at ousting Chávez".
+On 27 April 2002, chairman Cass Ballenger and Congressman Bill Delahunt of the United States met with Venezuelan media heads of Venevisión, Globovisión, Unión Radio, El Nacional, Últimas Noticias, and El Mundo, telling them that "the U.S. was opposed to any disruption of constitutional government and would condemn any coup, open or disguised, aimed at ousting Chávez".
 At a meeting soon after the coup between Ambassador Shapiro and then Venezuelan Vice President José Vicente Rangel at the Vice President's home, Rangel also stated to Shapiro that "no one in the upper echelons of the Venezuelan government really believed that the United States was involved in the attempted overthrow" and that if the Venezuelan government did believe so, "the two men wouldn't have been sitting in Rangel's house".
-However, unlike much of Latin America, the US refused to condemn the coup, changing its position only after Carmona resigned.
+Unlike much of Latin America, the US refused to condemn the coup, changing its position only after Carmona resigned.